-This standard takes as its primary subject Vulnerability Disclosure, i.e., in a nutshell, the act of informing stakeholders about an IT system’s vulnerability.
-You likely know that a vulnerability could be described as a security weakness in a system that could compromise multiple assets and operations when exploited by attackers.
+This standard takes as its main subject Vulnerability Disclosure. i.e., in a nutshell, the act of informing stakeholders about an IT system's vulnerability.
+You likely know that a vulnerability could be described as a security weakness in a system that could compromise some assets and operations when exploited by attackers.
 Factors such as the origin, severity, and impact generated by a vulnerability are variable characteristics.
-Nevertheless, when someone finds a vulnerability, at least in the first instance, what matters is not what its specific features are but the mere fact of reporting it.
-From an ethical conduct stance, everyone should report any identified vulnerability either we are paid for it or not, should report or disclose any vulnerabilities identified for our well-being and that of others.
+Nevertheless, when a person finds a vulnerability, at least at first, what matters most is not its specific features.
+What is vital is the mere fact of reporting it.
+From an ethical conduct stance, everyone should report any identified vulnerability either we are paid for it or not.
+This would be to our benefit and that of others.

-ISO chiefly directs this standard to vendors who may receive vulnerability reports and publish information (advisories) on their verification and remediation, for which they are responsible.
-Following ISO concepts, the reporter (usually the finder) is the person or organization that provides information on a potential vulnerability to the vendor or coordinator.
+ISO chiefly directs this standard to vendors.
+Those who may get vulnerability reports and publish advisories on their verification and remediation, for which they are responsible.
+Following ISO terms, the reporter (most often the finder) is the person or team that gives information on a potential issue to the vendor or coordinator.
 On the other hand, the latter acts as an intermediary if communication and negotiation between stakeholders require it.
-It’s relevant to note that, apart from users, coordinators, and even vendors, can act as reporters.
+It is apt to note that, apart from users, coordinators and even vendors can act as reporters.

-The procedures of receiving reports and distributing remediation advisories are only two elements of a broader process.
-Some of the other steps involve different International Standards, such as the ISO/IEC 30111 for vulnerability handling methods, which we may discuss on another occasion.
-In general terms, we could describe that process as follows: a reporter contacts a vendor about a potential vulnerability, the vendor verifies the material and, if dealing with a genuine exposure, develops and implements remediation, subsequently publishing a related advisory to stakeholders.
+The procedures of receiving reports and distributing remediation advisories are only two parts of a broader process.
+Some of the other steps involve different International Standards, e.g., the ISO/IEC 30111 for vulnerability handling methods, which we may talk about at another time.
+In broad terms, we could describe that process as follows: First, a reporter contacts a vendor about a potential vulnerability.
+Then, the vendor verifies the issue and, if dealing with a genuine exposure, develops and implements remediation.
+In the end, the vendor publishes a related advisory to all stakeholders.

-However, as the main focus of this post, let’s mention some ISO recommendations that can serve as a valuable support for those companies that want to establish or enhance their vulnerability disclosure policies and methods.
+However, as the main focus of this post, let us mention some tips from ISO.
+These can serve as valuable support for those firms that want to set up or enhance their vulnerability disclosure policies and methods.